adityasing9/SplitwisePro/README.md

 ---

+# 💸 SplitwisePro – Bill Split & Expense Tracker

+A modern bill-splitting and expense tracking web application built with **React (Vite)** and powered by **Convex** for backend, database, and authentication.

+---

 ## ✨ Features

 - 🧾 Split bills among multiple people
-- 📊 Automatic balance calculation
+- 📊 Automatic calculation of balances
-- ☁️ Cloud backend with Convex
+- ☁️ Cloud backend powered by Convex
 - 🔐 Built-in authentication (Convex Auth)
-- ⚡ Fast Vite-powered frontend
+- ⚡ Fast and optimized frontend using Vite

 ---